-- 1. Have the option to adjust funding across fiscal years and/or across line items in order to meet its program goals as agreed upon by both parties, as long as it does not exceed the total value of the Agreement. - 2.
-Pay Contractor upon receipt and approval of invoices, supporting documentation, and reports.
+- 1. Have the option to adjust funding across fiscal years and between program budgets and line items as agreed upon by both parties and approved by County in advance in writing as long as it does not exceed the total agreement obligation and as long as it complies with the grant/funding requirements. - 2.
+Pay Contractor upon receipt and approval of invoices.